NinVoido/spotify-vpn/doc/man-sections/tls-options.rst

   for more information.

-  Similar to the ``--crl-verify`` option, CRLs are not mandatory - OpenVPN will log the usual warning in the logs if the relevant CRL is missing, but the connection will be allowed.
+  Similar to the ``--crl-verify`` option, CRLs are not mandatory - spotify will log the usual warning in the logs if the relevant CRL is missing, but the connection will be allowed.

 --cert file|uri